DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 A capture card acts as a data converter.
 It’s a palm-sized, boxy device that records data from a video podcast interview, a video game, and your screen in general and translates it into video content.

-Capture cards can either stream directly on a platform such as Twitch or record gameplay to upload later on YouTube.
+Capture cards can stream directly on a platform like Twitch or record gameplay to upload later on YouTube.

 Most capture cards connect to your gaming device and PC using an HDMI cable.
 Some come with additional connection points, such as USB and Thunderbolt 3, to facilitate connection to different devices, from PCs to video game consoles.